sameer-aryal/sameer-aryal.github.io/index.md

 </div>

 <p class="summary">
-I am an RNA neurobiologist investigating the molecular mechanisms of neurodevelopmental and psychiatric disorders.
+I am a neurobiologist investigating the molecular mechanisms of neurodevelopmental and psychiatric disorders.
 My work integrates experimental neuroscience with computational genomics &mdash; combining synaptic proteomics, transcriptomics, and genetic mouse models &mdash; to connect human disease risk genes to synaptic and circuit phenotypes.
 I completed my Ph.D. with <a href="http://www.klannlabnyu.org">Eric Klann</a> at the Center for Neural Science, New York University.
 </p>

 <div class="tag-row">